findmypast/usher/README.md

   my_task:
     do: shell
     command: false        # returns exit code 1
-    catch_task: catch     # will default to catch task anywaway if this line is missing
+    catch_task: catch     # will default to catch task anyway if this line is missing
     finally_task: finally # same here for finally

   catch: